guardian/jr-api-gateway-workshop/Tutorial.md

 ```

-Don't forget to replace <name of your project>.
+Don't forget to replace `<name of your project>`.
 Here we have defined 2 resources: An execution roll that is given permission to invoke the Lambda,
 and the Lambda itself.
 You will see that under 'Code', we have told the template where to find our
-code, in the bucket defined in the DeployBucket parameter at the top of the template (we use Ref to
+code, in the bucket defined in the DeployBucket parameter at the top of the template (we use `Ref` to
 refer to a single parameter), in this case gu-jr-microservice-workshop-dist, and the key (which is
-basically the path to the file and the filename).which in our case will be playground/PROD/<name of
+basically the path to the file and the filename).which in our case will be `playground/PROD/<name of
-your project>/<name of your project>.zip. !Sub is used to refer to multiple parameters in the parameters
+your project>/<name of your project>.zip`. `!Sub` is used to refer to multiple parameters in the parameters
 section defined at the top in one go.

-23. Add the following deployments to your riff-raff.yaml
+23. Add the following deployments to your riff-raff.yaml (Don't forget to replace `<name of project>`)
 ```
-<name of your project>-cfn:
+<name of project>-cfn:
   type: cloud-formation
   app: <name of your project>
   parameters:
     prependStackToCloudFormationStackName: false
-    cloudFormationStackName: <name of your project>
+    cloudFormationStackName: <name of project>
     templatePath: cfn.yaml
-  dependencies: [<name of your project>]
+  dependencies: [<name of project>]
-<name of your project>-lambda-update:
+<name of project>-lambda-update:
-  template: <name of your project>
+  template: <name of project>
   actions: [updateLambda]
-  dependencies: [<name of your project>-cfn]
+  dependencies: [<name of project>-cfn]
 ```

 The first one is of type 'cloudformation', and what this does is tells riff-raff to upload or update